Sportsbook Promos

 Game-to-Game Betting

-Most NBA championship betting will be done on the spread, moneyline, or total of each NBA Finals game.
-Here is an example of each type of bet:
+Most betting on NBA championship odds will be done on the spread, moneyline, or total of each NBA Finals game.

-Backing the Brooklyn Nets’ spread would mean that the Nets would need to win by five or more points in order for the bet to win.
-Backing the Los Angeles Lakers’ spread would mean that the Lakers would need to lose by no more than three points for the bet to win.
+Backing the Thunder’s spread would mean that Oklahoma City would need to win by five or more points in order for the bet to win.
+Backing the Pacers’ spread would mean that Indiana would need to lose by no more than three points for the bet to win.

-If the Nets win by exactly four points, there would be no winner or loser.
-All bets would be considered what was known as a “push”, or a no result, and the original stake would be refunded.
+If the Thunder win by exactly four points, there would be no winner or loser.
+All bets on both sides of the line would be considered a “push” or a no result.
+In that scenario, the original stake of all bets would be refunded.

 A winning $100 spread bet on either outcome at -110 odds would return $90.91 plus the original $100 stake.

-For example, if the Brooklyn Nets are favored to win at home and the Los Angeles Lakers are considered the underdog, the line could look like this:
+For example, if the Thunder are favored to win at home and the Pacers are considered the underdog, the line could look like this:

-In this situation, if the Nets win the game, all moneyline bets made on the Nets would win, while all bets on the Lakers would lose.
+In this situation, if the Thunder win the game, all moneyline bets made on Oklahoma City would win, while all bets on the Pacers would lose.

-Totals betting: Totals bets are placed on how many points will or will not be scored in a specific time period, whether a quarter, a half, or the full game.
+Totals bets, also known as over/under bets, are placed on how many points will or will not be scored in a specific time period, whether a quarter, a half, or the full game.

-For example, if the total for the Los Angeles Lakers vs Brooklyn Nets NBA Finals game is set at 232 points, here is how the line could look:
+For example, if oddsmakers set the total for the Pacers vs Thunder NBA Finals game at 231 points, the line may look like this:

-If the final score of the game is 118-114, all total bets would be graded as “no result”/a push, and betting stakes would be refunded.
+However, if the final score of the game is 117-114, all total bets would be graded as “no result”/a push, and betting stakes would be refunded.

 Futures Betting